Jeffx539/openspeed/README.md

 # Contribute

 Contributions are welcome.
 There are currently no guideline as this is very, very early software.
 I'd love to get your input and feedback.
-Whether is be feature requests, feedback or code!
+Whether it be feature requests, feedback or code!

 Jeff.